pulumi/terraform-provider-google-beta/website/docs/r/sql_database_instance.html.markdown

 * `allocated_ip_range` -  (Optional) The name of the allocated ip range for the private ip CloudSQL instance.
 For example: "google-managed-services-default".
 If set, the cloned instance ip will be created in the allocated range.
 The range name must comply with [RFC 1035](https://tools.ietf.org/html/rfc1035).
 Specifically, the name must be 1-63 characters long and match the regular expression [a-z]([-a-z0-9]*[a-z0-9])?.

 The optional `restore_backup_context` block supports:
-**NOTE:** Restoring from a backup is an imperative action and not recommended via Terraform.
+**NOTE:** Restoring from a backup is an imperative action and not recommended via this provider.
 Adding or modifying this block during resource creation/update will trigger the restore action after the resource is created/updated.

 * `backup_run_id` - (Required) The ID of the backup run to restore from.